 - at the top of your head, sometimes along a top line from front to back

-- at your TMJ muscles (at or below your ear), often accompanied with jaw popping or tooth grinding
+- at your TMJ muscles (at or below your ear), often accompanied by jaw popping or tooth grinding

 Do you have uneven mastoid bones?

 Stand in front of a mirror, feet comfortably separated.
 Place an index finger parallel to the floor at the bottom of each mastoid bone (just under your ear).
 Are your fingertips level with each other?
 If not, you may have uneven mastoids, which indicate a strong pull (usually in the side of the lower bone) that can cause recurring headaches.